eggisyum/eggisyum/README.md

  im autistic so it's hard for me to recognise tone .

  im very friendly, please approach loudly ΠΠ

+ ႔ ႔
+ᠸᵕ ᵕ  𐅠

  if i'm in a group dont hesitate to whisper to me !! if we know each other and you're in a group i won't message you (i get shy)

   ☁︎ ˚｡⋆｡˚☽˚｡⋆